 Colorado Springs, Colorado, Luna’s physical therapists are experts in decreasing pain and increasing mobility in patients with every variety of bursitis.
 Our licensed PTs will work with you to create a course of treatment that targets and alleviates your bursitis, be it in the knee, shoulder, hip, heel, or elsewhere.

-With Luna, patients can get bursitis treatment at home, at the office, at the gym, or at the location of their choosing.
+With Luna, patients can get bursitis treatment in the comfort of their homes.
 It’s physical therapy, delivered.

 Bursae (pronounced bur-SEE) are small, fluid-filled sacs that cushion the bones, tendons, and muscles around the joints.
 Bursitis results when one or more of these bursa become inflamed, and is most likely to occur around joints that perform frequent, repetitive motion, though sudden injuries can also result in bursitis.